lever/node-tokenthrottle-redis/README.md

 [![david-dm](https://david-dm.org/brycebaril/node-tokenthrottle-redis.png)](https://david-dm.org/brycebaril/node-tokenthrottle-redis/)
 [![david-dm](https://david-dm.org/brycebaril/node-tokenthrottle-redis/dev-status.png)](https://david-dm.org/brycebaril/node-tokenthrottle-redis#info=devDependencies/)

+:warning: :rotating_light: :warning: :rotating_light:
+This fork is not published to any NPM registry!
+Do not include it with a version dependency in `package.json`.
+Use a GitHub URL and lock the dependency to a specific commit instead.
+:warning: :rotating_light: :warning: :rotating_light:

 A Redis-backed implementation of [tokenthrottle](http://npm.im/tokenthrottle)

 Simply wraps [tokenthrottle](http://npm.im/tokenthrottle) with a Redis back-end, so you can use it across multiple servers/processes.